-In April 2016, PHMSA issued a NOPV, PCO and Proposed Civil Penalty related to certain welding practices and procedures followed during construction of ETO's Permian Express 2 pipeline system in Texas.
-The case went to hearing before an Administrative Hearing Officer in November 2016.
-Recently, PHMSA issued a Final Order withdrawing two of the five alleged violations and resulting in a reduction of the civil penalty from \$1,278,100 to \$882,600 along with ordering compliance actions.
+In April 2016, PHMSA issued a Notice of Probable Violation, Proposed Compliance Order, and Proposed Civil Penalty related to certain welding practices and procedures followed during construction of ETO's Permian Express 2 pipeline system in Texas.
+PHMSA subsequently issued a Final Order, and the related civil penalty has been paid.
+Additional penalties could be assessed related to ongoing compliance actions; however, the Partnership does not currently anticipate additional penalties.